tnebooks/10th-science/questions/science/1-mark-questions/which-of-the-following-is-called-law-of-force.md

 ---
 choices:
-  - "Newton‘s second law"
+  - "Newton‘s first law"
   - "Impulse"
   - "Newton’s third law"
 answers:
-  - "Newton’s first law"
+  - "Newton’s second law"
 ---

-Which of the following is called ‗Law of Force‘ ------?
+Which of the following is called ‗Law of Force ------?